Delineo-Disease-Modeling/Simulation/simulator/api_testing/README_v0.md

   - Time spent in room and close proximity
   - Air changes per hour
   - Distance from infected person
+At the moment, the parameters are the same for every individual, but these can be changed by the user to better suit the simulation.

 ### Step 3: DMP Interaction
-- If a person's infection probability exceeds 50%, the simulator:
+- If a person's infection probability exceeds 50% (assumed threshold), the simulator:
   1. Initializes the DMP with necessary data paths.
   2. Sends the person's demographics to the DMP.
   3. Receives the disease trajectory and updates the person's status if they are deceased.